Virtual Tour of the Ridge Route

 One of the first roads to be constructed under the Highway Bonds was the “Castaic-Tejon Ridge Road”, known today as the “Ridge Route”.
 Hailed as a marvel of engineering in its time, it would last as the main road from Los Angeles to Bakersfield for 18 years.
 The roadway exists today in segments and is in part federally protected on the National Register of Historic Places.
 The Ridge Route was the first major highway project and first new mountain road project undertaken by the State.

 Surveys began for the Ridge Route in 1912, mostly following a ridge line which ran from Castaic to Gorman.
 Construction commenced shortly after.
-Using mostly manual labor, consisting of picks, shovels, and Fresno scrapers, the highway was opened in November 1915.
+Using mostly manual labor, consisting of picks, shovels, and Fresno scrapers, the highway was opened in October 1915.
 At first, the highway was only oiled and graded.
-Starting in 1917, the highway was paved with a 20′ wide slab of reinforced concrete.
+Starting in 1917, the highway was closed while it paved with a 20′ wide slab of reinforced concrete.
 Paving was completed by early 1920.

 As there was only a finite amount of money for the project, this route was used to keep costs down.
 Following the ridge kept costs down as no bridges were needed.
 Keeping costs down did have its problems though.
 The maximum grade allowed on the Ridge Route was 6%.
 To keep this gradient, many curves were added to the roadway.
 So many curves had to be used, in fact, that the total curvature added to over 110 complete circles in the 30 mile stretch.
 This fact would quickly make the highway a very dangerous and slow one.
 Collisions became commonplace.
 A speed limit of 15 mph was put into place along the entire road from Castaic to Gorman as a result of this.